 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-The basic principle of intermittent fasting is this: after 12 hours of holding on to fat, the body allows it to be released.
-By skipping one meal, or in this case enjoying bulletproof coffee for breakfast, a longer fast of 18 hours gives the body 6 hours to usher out fat and to cleanse the liver.
+The basic principle of intermittent fasting is this: After 12 hours of holding on to fat, the body allows it to be released.
+By skipping one meal, or in this case enjoying Bulletproof Coffee for breakfast, a longer fast of 16 to 18 hours gives the body 6 hours to usher out fat and cleanse the liver.

-Our digestive system is allowed to rest, which allows the body to remove fat cells and toxins!
+Our digestive system rests during the fast, which allows the body to remove fat cells and toxins!

 The recipe that follows is the “cleanest” version of bulletproof coffee, specifically designed to aid intermittent fasting.
-This recipe does not contain any sweeteners, any cocoa, any additional flavorings.
+This recipe does not contain any sweeteners, any cocoa, any additional flavorings or milk.

 Yet, it’s delicious and yes, you can even make it with decaf.